What to Look For in a Gaming Mouse in 2023

 Cons

-- ✗ Wired
+Wired

-- ✗ Honeycob design is a grime magnet
+Honeycomb design is a grime magnet

 There are better ultralight gaming mice than the Cooler Master MM720.
-The catch is that all those mice, including the ones featured on this list, such as the Logitech G Pro X Superlight or the Razer Viper V2 Pro, carry a premium price.
+The catch is that all those mice, including the ones featured on this list, like the Logitech G Pro X Superlight or the Razer Viper V2 Pro, carry a premium price.
+The Cooler Master MM720, on the other hand, weighs only 49 grams, is super comfortable, and costs far less.

-While one of the lightest gaming mice on the market, the MM720’s chassis feels surprisingly well-built.
-The included Pixart PMW3389 sensor isn’t the latest tech available, but its 16000 DPI resolution combined with excellent precision makes for a lethal weapon in the hands of every skilled gamer.
+While one of the lightest gaming mice on the market, the MM720's chassis feels surprisingly well-built.
+The included Pixart PMW3389 sensor isn't the latest tech available, but its 16000 DPI resolution combined with excellent precision makes for a lethal weapon in the hands of every skilled gamer.
+You've also got durable optical switches along with a sturdy cable that's quite long and huge PTFE feet that offer near-zero resistance.

-If you want some alternatives not mentioned in this guide, the FinalMouse Starlight is the first to come to our mind.
-The catch here is that Finalmouse releases limited batches of the Starlight that get sold in seconds.
-Next is the G-Wolves Hati S, weighing only 49 grams and featuring a comfy ergo design.
+Now, the ultralight gaming mice market is quite saturated, and if you're looking for a great mouse that's also light as a feather, most of our picks fulfill those requirements.
+If you want some alternatives not mentioned in this guide, the FinalMouse Starlight is the first to come to mind, but they release limited batches of the Starlight that get sold in seconds.
+Next is the G-Wolves Hati S, weighing only 49 grams and featuring a comfy ergo design, but isn't as affordable.

 Cooler Master MM720

-If you're looking for an ultralight gaming mouse definitely take the Cooler Master MM720 into consideration, as the bang for your buck you're getting with the MM720 is astronomical.
+If you're looking for an ultralight gaming mouse, definitely take the Cooler Master MM720 into consideration, as the bang for your buck you're getting with the MM720 is astronomical.

 Pros